To Apply to the Composition program, incoming first-year students must:

 - Apply to the undergraduate music program by auditioning on a primary instrument/voice.
 Audition requirements can be found here.
 You must complete a successful audition and gain acceptance into a performance studio on a primary instrument/voice in order to enroll in the music composition program.

-- Submit a portfolio of creative work (see below) and schedule an interview via email with Dr. Richards on your audition day.
+- Submit a portfolio of creative work (see below) and schedule an interview via email with Dr. Alexander on your audition day.

 Currently enrolled Boise State Music Students may apply to the composition program by submitting the Composition Portfolio.